-The history of the scrapyard dates back to 1991, when the facility was built between 1994 and 1995.
-Since then, the final destination for e-waste and cars from Nigeria, Burkina Faso, the United Kingdom, and other countries of the European Union, or other destinations, like the United States.
+The history of the scrapyard dates back to 1991, and the facility was built between 1994 and 1995.
+Since then, the scrapyard is the final destination for e-waste and cars from Nigeria, Burkina Faso, the United Kingdom, the European Union, or other destinations like the United States.

 The workers come mostly from the Northern rural parts of Ghana to make a living in the country's capital; the vast majority of them also live among the mountains of old washing machines and TV screens.
 Life on the scrapyard's premises is a traditional tribal arrangement under the rule of local authority, Idrisu Saibu, the chairman often referred to as the chieftain.

-How many people live in the area covering over 30 hectares (roughly 44 football pitches) is unclear.
+The number of people living in the area covering over 30 hectares (roughly 44 football pitches) is unclear.
 According to several estimates, the scrapyard is home to over 50,000 people, but the figure is even higher in some reports.

 See Arnika's photos from the Agbobloshie scrapyard: How does the world's largest e-waste dump look like?

 All over the place, you can see copper wires, aluminum, or glass shards, old trucks, refrigerated computer boards, dismantled air-conditioning units, or car engines piling up to four meters high.
 It is hard to distinguish garbage from people's sheds.
 The only things rising over the skyline are two mosques and the dark gray smoke from several fireplaces.